Analysis | Xi’s Taiwan problem isn’t going away

 There’s a limit to what this soft power can achieve.
 Unable to compete with China’s economic and political clout, Taiwan has seen its already small list of diplomatic backers diminish.
 Like its predecessors, the Trump administration maintains the delicate status quo of not officially recognizing Taiwan’s de facto sovereignty, while warning against any potential unilateral Chinese efforts to reclaim the island.

 Rising anti-Taiwan jingoism in China has also been accompanied by more aggressive military posturing, with Beijing sailing a battle group, including an aircraft carrier, twice around the island in April.
 In Taiwan, meanwhile, attitudes toward China are hardening.
-A number of recent polls have found that considerable majorities of Taiwanese view the United States more favorably than China and see their national identity as “Taiwanese” — not “Chinese,” as would be hoped for adherents of the one-China policy.
+A number of recent polls have found that considerable majorities of Taiwanese view the United States more favorably than China and see their national identity as “Taiwanese” — not “Chinese,” as would be hoped for adherents of a “one-China policy.”

 That’s troubling for Xi, who earlier in his tenure staked a degree of his political legitimacy on plans to “reunite” the island with the mainland.
-With many of China’s neighbors growing increasingly wary of Beijing, and a liberal, pro-independence government firmly in command in Taipei, Xi’s vision of peaceful reunification looks all the more improbable.
+With many of China’s neighbors growing increasingly wary of Beijing, not least the liberal government firmly in command in Taipei, Xi’s vision of peaceful reunification looks all the more improbable.

 Read more: